wp-plugins/hypercontact/readme.txt

 === HyperContact ===
-Contributors: ferenyl
+Contributors: ferenyl, hypernode
 Tags: user fields, custom fields, user info, contactinfo Requires at least: 3.1
-Tested up to: 3.2.1
+Tested up to: 3.4.1
-Stable Tag: 1.4.2
+Stable Tag: 1.4.3

 Add and display more userfields for your users.
 Great for contact widget or page.